 Last year during my trip to Japan, I had the pleasure of discovering several small Japanese textile producers.
-One of them particularly struck me because they still produce fabrics - bolts and panels - printed by hand!
+One of them particularly impressed me because they still produce fabrics - rolls and panels - printed by hand!

 I knew I was going to incorporate it into a garment and embroider it in sashiko!